Keytruda (pembrolizumab)

 Approval for Keytruda Expands, Hope for Mesothelioma Patients

-In June of 2019, the FDA announced a new indication for Keytruda.
+In June 2019, the FDA announced a new indication for Keytruda.
 It is now approved for the first-line treatment of metastatic, unresectable, or recurrent head and neck squamous cell carcinoma (HNSCC).

 This is important news, not just for the HNSCC patients who may benefit from Keytruda but also for mesothelioma patients.
 HNSCC is a rare cancer that is difficult to treat, just like mesothelioma.
 The approval for pembrolizumab is an important step in giving mesothelioma patients more hope of improved survival.